A 12 Step Guide to Home Furnishings eCommerce

 Email Marketing: Email Marketing is a powerful method of communication.
 Retailers can segment their email lists and delivery times for when their messages are delivered.
 Having an opt-in box on a retailer’s website invites people to sign up for their mailings.
 Some retailers have gone one step further and offered an incentive to consumers for subscribing.

 Social Media: It’s imperative that retailers have a significant presence on social media as consumers use these sites to evaluate brands, research products, and make buying decisions.
 Social media can help retailers build brand recognition.
-Locate which social channels your targeted audience uses and make sure to listen to customer feedback on those channels.
+Locate which social channels your target audience uses and make sure to listen to customer feedback on those channels.
 Promote your business with branded pages and create a “sell” feature directly on social pages that can increase your revenue.

 Pinterest: Pinterest is the ideal platform to reach consumers early in their research stage.
 They use Pinterest to plan and search for future purchases.
 It allows retailers to share and save inspiration for their home.